 - Requests for alternative text must be received with each new semester as well as each new class.
 It is recommended that requests be made at least 4-6 weeks in advance of classes starting.
 If the student has trouble obtaining this information from the course instructor, the student must contact Student Accessibility Services as soon as the delay is known.
 The student is still responsible for purchasing the textbook(s) appropriate for each class.

 - In order to receive alternate text materials, the student must verify that the instructional materials have been purchased and/or ordered.
 Student Accessibility Services will then order materials on behalf of the student.

 - Alternate text requests should be submitted as soon as the student enrolls in a course.
 Late requests will be honored with the understanding that Student Accessibility Services will attempt to complete the work in a timely fashion.
 Turn-around times for alternate text requests are determined on a case-by-case basis.
 Upon review of material to be formatted and converted, Student Accessibility Services will notify the student of the projected completion date.

-If further information is necessary or in the event of a complaint, please contact the Griff Center for Student Success at 716.888.2485.
+If further information is necessary or in the event of a complaint, please contact Student Accessibility Services at 716.888.2485.

 To assist in fully and fairly evaluating each request and ensuring that the prior accommodation(s) are made, Student Accessibility Services requires: